LILLIAN “LIL” HARDIN

 arranged record sessions, published their music and promoted his stardom.

 Lil's strength was not as a piano soloist.
 In the early recordings, she provides a strong rhythmic foundation.
-But she was a
+She was a

-consummate musician with a terrific ear who could reproduce anything she heard on her piano and, unlike the men in
+consummate musician with a terrific ear who could repeat anything she heard, and, unlike the men in Oliver’s band,

-King Oliver’s band, including Louis, Lil could read and notate the music.
-As James Dickerson put it: “She wasn’t the soul of
+including Louis, Lil could read and notate the music.
+As James Dickerson put it: “She wasn’t the soul of the band,

 Her relationship with Louis had its ups and downs, but Louis believed in Lil.
 When others criticized her, he praised her piano